fabienfrfr/tptt/README.md

 ## Requirements

-- Python 3.12+
+- Python 3.11+
 - PyTorch
 - einops
 - Transformers
-- flash-linear-attention
+- flash-linear-attention (optional)

 See `requirements.txt` for the full list.